anebz/compressor/README.md

 # Huffman-compressor
-A collaborative project of a simple compressor using Huffman coding in Python
+A collaborative project of a simple compressor using Huffman coding in Python with the Tkinter GUI